Jake Tapper: Personal life

-Tapper went on a date with Monica Lewinsky in December 1997, a few weeks before news broke of the Clinton–Lewinsky scandal.
-He wrote about the experience in a January 1998 issue of the Washington City Paper and the two later discussed the date on an Oct.
-5, 2021 episode of his CNN program, "The Lead with Jake Tapper."
+Tapper went on a platonic date with Monica Lewinsky in December 1997, a few weeks before news broke of the Clinton–Lewinsky scandal.
+He wrote about the experience in a January 1998 issue of the Washington City Paper and the two later discussed the date on an October 5, 2021 episode of his CNN program, The Lead with Jake Tapper.